treystr/bdi-web/src/content/blog/why-bitcoin-only.md

 categories: ["Learn"]

 seo:
-  title: "Why We’re a Bitcoin-Only Nonprofit"
+  title: "Why We're a Bitcoin-Only Nonprofit"
-  description: "Why the Bitcoin District Initiative is Bitcoin-only—because Bitcoin is the only open, decentralized, and incorruptible foundation for freedom technology."
+  description: "Why the Bitcoin District Initiative focuses exclusively on Bitcoin—the only truly open, decentralized, and incorruptible foundation for freedom technology."
 ---

 ## Why We’re a Bitcoin-Only Nonprofit